 The agrifood industry faces the ever-increasing challenge of growing, transporting and processing enough food to feed our growing population well.
 Embracing a digital future by the agrifood industry will be imperative to produce and manufacture enough food to meet consumer’s needs while also reducing the impact on our planet.
 This was the theme of recent research undertaken by Aurecon and Australia’s independent scientific research agency, CSIRO.

-In a series of thinking papers, Aurecon’s Dr Ingrid Appelqvist, Client Director Manufacturing, and Hester de Wet, Digital Lead Energy, Resources and Manufacturing, present ideas from the research that address new frontier markets, technological advances, digital disruption, environmental impacts and changes in consumer demands.
+In a series of thinking papers, Dr Ingrid Appelqvist and Hester de Wet, Aurecon's Digital Lead for Energy, Resources and Manufacturing, present ideas from the research that address new frontier markets, technological advances, digital disruption, environmental impacts and changes in consumer demands.

 This first thinking paper explores how changing consumer demands will lead digital changes in the agrifood industry.

 The International Association of Agricultural Economists estimate that food demand is expected to increase anywhere between 59 and 98 per cent by 2050.

 So, there are enormous problems to be addressed:

 This will shape agricultural markets in ways we have not seen before, as farmers worldwide will need to increase crop production, either by increasing the amount of agricultural land to grow crops or by enhancing productivity on existing agricultural lands, and by adopting new methods like precision and intensive farming.
 However, the ecological and social trade-offs of clearing more land or applying more intensive farming practices are often quite high.